 Importantly, in such settings media are not simply available as neutral technologies, but convey particular visions of the world.
-While the sakawa vignette presented in the introduction to this article points at anxieties and desires unleashed by the possibility to engage with people far away via the internet, it is all the same clear that in Ghana new ICT technologies and the vision of the world that they convey have a strong appeal.
-During recent stints of fieldwork, I noticed that the advertisements of mobile phone and ICT companies reveal a concern with spatial and social mobility, connectivity and immediacy (see Figure 4).
+While the sakawa vignette presented at the beginning of this essay points at anxieties and desires unleashed by the possibility of engaging with people far away via the internet, it is all the same clear that in Ghana new information and communications technologies and the vision of the world that they convey have a strong appeal.
+During recent stints of fieldwork, I noticed that the advertisements of mobile phone and ICT companies reveal a concern with spatial and social mobility, connectivity, and immediacy (see Figure 17.4).
 Global connections and immediate contact is what these technologies promise to bring.
 In other words, they invoke a particular vision of the global.
-The global is not 'up there' and far away, but is promised to be realised in immediate connections between living people who have the appropriate technologies.
-Being positioned in the right network implies not only instant communication, but also to have grip on the world, as the recent advert by the new Glo network suggests, using the faces of known artists and boldly promising: Rule your world (see Figure 5).
+The global is not "up there" and far away, but is promised to be realized in immediate connections between living people who have the appropriate technologies.
+Being positioned in the right network implies not only instant communication, but also having a grip on the world, as the recent advert by the new Glo network suggests, using the faces of known artists and boldly promising: "Rule your world" (see Figure 17.5).
 These technologies are placed in global technological infrastructures that are partly controlled by states, but also elude such control, whilst promising some degree of control to the users.